 - How to create or revise materials, making them accessible

-- Step by step tutorials for creating accessible word documents, presentations, web pages, etc.
+- Step-by-step written tutorials and the Creating Accessible Digital Documents video series for creating accessible word documents, presentations, PDFs, etc.

 - Accessibility training tutorials and courses from Deque University